broadwayinc/skapi-documentation/api-reference/database/README.md

         subscription?: boolean; // When true, it will delete records from the subscription table.
     };

-    reference?: string; // Referenced record ID. when record ID is given, it will delete records that are referencing the given record ID.
+    reference?: string; // Referenced record ID or unique ID or user ID. when value is given, it will delete records that are referencing to the given value.

     /** Index condition and range cannot be used simultaneously.*/ index?: {